Amalasuintha

-Amalasuintha (495 – 30 April 534/535) was a ruler of Ostrogothic Kingdom from 526 to 535.
-She ruled first as regent for her son Athalaric and thereafter as queen.
-Amalasuintha was highly educated and was praised by both Cassiodorus, and Procopius for her wisdom and her ability to speak three languages, (Greek, Gothic, Latin).
+Amalasuintha (495 – 30 April 535) was a ruler of the Ostrogothic Kingdom from 526 to 535.
+Initially serving as regent for her son Athalaric, she became queen regnant after his premature death.
+Highly educated, Amalasuintha was praised by both Cassiodorus and Procopius for her wisdom and her ability to speak three languages (Greek, Gothic, and Latin).
+Her status as an independent female monarch, and obvious affinity for Roman culture, caused discontent among the Gothic nobles in her court, and she was deposed and killed after six months of sole rule.
+Eastern Roman Emperor Justinian I used her death as a casus belli to invade Italy, setting off the Gothic War.

 Family

 Amalasuintha was likely born in Ravenna in 495, the only child of Theodoric and his wife Audofleda, the sister of Clovis, King of the Franks.
-The union of Amalasuintha’s parents were of a political purpose, as many royal marriages were at the time.
+The union of Amalasuintha's parents were of a political purpose, as many royal marriages were at the time.
 Theodoric married Audofleda about the year 493, after he had defeated the various Gothic kingdoms and sought an alliance with the Franks.
-Amalasuintha was born into the Amali dynasty on her father’s side, which dynasty comprised Goths of Germanic descent.
-Like her father, Amalasuintha was married out of political reasons to Eutheric, an Amali prince, to ensure a legitimate heir to the throne.
+Amalasuintha was born into the Amali dynasty on her father's side, which dynasty comprised Goths of Germanic descent.
+Like her father, Amalasuintha was married out of political reasons to Eutharic, an Amali prince, to ensure a legitimate heir to the throne.
 They had two children together, Athalaric and Matasuntha.
-Eutheric died in 522, causing Theodoric some alarm, as his kingdom lacked an adult male heir to inherit the throne.
+Eutharic died in 522, causing Theodoric some alarm, as his kingdom lacked an adult male heir to inherit the throne.
 As Amalasuintha's son Athalaric was only 10 years old at the time of Theodoric's death, Amalasuintha took control of the kingdom alongside her son as regent and, although accounts by Cassiodorus and Procopius refer to Athalaric as King, she effectively ruled on his behalf.